ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 3. Index of last occurrence of a key
 4. Index of least element greater than key
 5. Index of greatest element less than key
-6. Binary search in unsorted array using range

 #### Index of a key
 As the array is sorted, we can in each iteration reduce our search space to half.
 We follow the following steps: